History of Spain (1700–1808): Reforms

 Land reform and agricultural reform alienated both clergymen and landed elites in Spain.
 Charles chose to ally with the merchantmen of his country and a growing middle class that came with a new prosperity during his rule.
 An advocate of free trade, Charles reduced the tariff barriers that had been the core of Spanish trade policy for centuries.
 The Marquis of Esquilache successfully liberalized the grain trade in 1765, but riots broke out in 1766 in due to the rise in grain prices.

 Although he believed in centralized government and continued the reforms of his predecessors to reduce the autonomy of the regional parliaments that could potentially challenge his power, Charles approved of establishing prototype chambers of commerce, the Economic Societies of the Friends of the Country) to encourage local economic development and initiative.
 The national infrastructure was improved to foster the development of Spanish manufacturing, and a unified monetary system was implemented.

 The reforms were not without costs, however, and in 1766, in the context of a worldwide grain shortage and the difficulties of the recently liberalized grain trade, riots broke out in Madrid and other cities in Spain against rising grain prices.
-The "Motin de Esquilache" drove the king from his capital and embarrassed the king's chief minister, Aragonese grandee, the Count of Aranda.
+The "Motin de Esquilache" drove the king from his capital and embarrassed the king's chief minister the Count of Aranda.
 Aranda gained prominence during the crisis and led the government in the king's absence.
 He was the only titled aristocrat in Charles's administration; the king generally preferred men of lower social origin who were university graduates from outside Castile.
 Charles granted noble titles to able men in his administration, who became part of a loyal and progressive bureaucracy.
 Charles removed Esquilache from power in Madrid, naming him Ambassador to Venice.